TebibuS/BBBdatagetsbetter/README.md

 The code implements a procedure to benchmark company statistical information derived from an old dataset versus new data provided by the Secretary of State (SOS).
 By doing so, it aims to cross-check the factual data with the most current information to flag inconsistencies so the database only displays true and up-to-date business information.

+P.S.
+Because of the complications we encountered when dealing with SOS, we decided to separate SOS from the general process of checking in a process after Google Places.
+Instead, we place it in the tests file as its own separate process.

 ### Overview
 Functions:
 update_columns_sos_two(row: pd.Series) -> pd.Series: